 Also, applicants who believe that an employer has broken the new law will not be allowed to file a civil suit against that employer.
 All penalties for violations will be meted out by the New Jersey Department of Labor.

 The just recently signed bail reform will allow those who cannot pay bail the chance to remain free until their trial dates.
 This non-monetary bail option is expected to help the working poor who would have missed work and would have been fired due to extended stays in jail while awaiting trial.

 If you have questions concerning the new bail reform laws and new employment law, call the criminal defense attorneys at Lubiner, Schmidt & Palumbo at (844) 288-7978.
-We can also be contacted online to set up a free consultation concerning your case.
+We can also be contacted online to set up a consultation concerning your case.